Minnesota Drug and Alcohol Use Statistics

 Regional Considerations in Minnesota: North vs. South and City vs. Rural

 Minnesota is known as the land of 10,000 lakes and offers gorgeous, natural landscapes throughout the state.
 There are four main regions in Minnesota.

 The superior upland region covers much of the state’s northern half and is where you will find Lake Superior, the largest freshwater lake in the world.
 This region is a popular vacation destination and includes the Brainerd Lakes area at the southern end, up to Duluth and the Canadian border.
 The Superior Upland region is the most rugged area of the state and includes thick forests and thousands of lakes and rivers and Eagle Mountain.

 Minnesota’s Young Drift Plains cover much of the southern and central parts of the state.
-This region has rich farmland and is the most populous region of the state with St. Paul, the state capitol, and the neighboring city of Minneapolis.
+This region has rich farmland and is the most populous region of the state with St. Paul, the state capital, and the neighboring city of Minneapolis.